10.0

 Explorer

 The contact owns a 2016 Ford Explorer.
-The contact received notification of NHTSA Campaign Number: 24V031000 (Structure) however, the part to do the recall repair was not yet available.
+The contact received notification of NHTSA Campaign Number: 24V031000 (Structure); however, the part to do the recall repair was unavailable.
+The dealer was contacted and confirmed that parts were not yet available.
 The contact stated that the manufacturer had exceeded a reasonable amount of time for the recall repair.
-The contact stated that while driving at an undisclosed speed, the front windshield trim detached and flew off the vehicle.
-The contact stated that it was the third time that the failure had occurred.
-The contact stated that the first two times the failure occurred, the repair was paid for out of pocket.
-The dealer was made aware of the failure but confirmed that parts were not yet available.
-The vehicle was not repaired.
-The manufacturer was made aware of the failure.
-The failure mileage was approximately 55,000.
+The manufacturer was not made aware of the issue.
+The contact had not experienced a failure.
 VIN tool confirms parts not available.

 Explorer